wavemotion-dave/A8DS/readme.md

 A8DS emulates a Real-Time clock mostly used for SpartaDOS X.

-Cartridge support was added with A8DS 3.1 and later.
-You can load .CAR and .ROM files (using the XEX/CAR button on the main screen).
+You can load .CAR and .ROM cartridge files (using the XEX/CAR button on the main screen).

 The following cartridge layouts are supported:
 * Standard 2K, 4K, 8K and 16K